 Why There Are No Live World Cup 2026 Scores Yet

 A live-score page only becomes useful once live matches exist.
-On 19 March 2026, the important information is still the calendar, confirmed field, and ticketing route rather than in-game updates.
+On April 21, 2026, the important information is still the calendar, confirmed 48-team field, and ticketing route rather than in-game updates.

-FIFA has already confirmed that the match schedule can be reviewed on FIFA.com and FIFA+, while ticket delivery will sit inside the official tournament app closer to the event.
-That makes the official ecosystem the safest live-score baseline too.
+FIFA has already confirmed that the match schedule can be reviewed on FIFA.com, while official ticket support says mobile ticket access is due from mid-May in the tournament app.
+That makes the official FIFA ecosystem the safest live-score baseline too.

 The best setup usually combines one official tournament source with one fast broadcaster or alert service.
 That keeps the feed quick without losing reliability.

-So the short answer is no scores yet, but the tracking path is already visible.
+So the short answer is no scores yet, but the tracking route is already visible.

 What to use before the tournament starts